linhhv-1996/NewUI/content/english/blog/2024-top-6-profitable-micro-saas-ideas-for-entrepreneurs/index.md

 #### Idea 4: Ads Optimization

-The fourth micro sass idea is going to involve ads again, and this one's going to be AI creative.
+The fourth micro saas idea is going to involve ads again, and this one's going to be AI creative.

 Testing using Meta ads is all about creating really good ads that go and engage different segments of the market, but it can be hard to know what to test next.
 Maybe it's a different hypothesis for targeting a different niche.
 Maybe it's I need to go and optimize an existing hypothesis that I've already tested that's doing really well.